brainsucker-na/STM32duino-bootloader/README.md

 Please Note.
 This code does not work with all STM32F103 Boards

-Also Note.
-Use GCC 4.8 (not 4.9 or newer, as these versions have more aggressive optimisation which causes hardware registers not be read correctly and consequently the bootloader does not work)
+Also Note. **Use GCC 4.8 (not 4.9 or newer, as these versions have more aggressive optimisation which causes hardware registers not be read correctly and consequently the bootloader does not work).
+There are [reports](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/issues/19#issuecomment-288588089) of builds compiled with GCC 5.4 and later working fine again**

 Bootloader for STM32F103 boards, for use with the Arduino_STM32 repo and the Arduino IDE